alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 - *RabbitMQ*, version 3.7.8.
 - *Redis*, version 5.0

-Upgrades of *MySQL* (not MariaDB) and *ElasticSearch* will be discussed with clients on a case-by-case basis.
+Upgrades of *MySQL* (not MariaDB) and *ElasticSearch* will be discussed with users on a case-by-case basis.

 Only the language versions *explicitly used*, either in the **Web > Sites** section or in the **Environment** section, will now be preinstalled on the system.
 For example, if neither the default version of Python (defined in **Environment > Python**) nor any of your sites (**Web > Sites**) uses Python 2.4.6, then this version will no longer be preinstalled.
 However, it will be automatically installed if you create a site with this version of Python, or if you change the default version of Python.